Jurassic Park (NES video game)

-Jurassic Park is a 1993 video game based on the film and novel of the same name.
+Jurassic Park is a 1993 action video game based on the film of the same name, itself based on Michael Crichton's 1990 novel.
 It was developed and published by Ocean Software and released for the Nintendo Entertainment System (NES).
 Ocean also ported the game onto the handheld Game Boy console.

 The object of the game is to survive in Jurassic Park, a theme park and zoo where genetically engineered dinosaurs have escaped from containment.

 Plot

 Much like the film and novel which it is based on, Dr. Alan Grant is trapped at Jurassic Park located on Isla Nublar.
 The park's power has been cut out because of a computer malfunction, and the dinosaurs are roaming free.
 Grant must complete a series of missions that will eventually lead to him escaping the island without being killed by the dinosaurs.
 Grant must also rescue Lex and Tim, the grandchildren of the park's owner, John Hammond.

 After locating Hammond's grandchildren, Grant must reactivate the park's computers and destroy Velociraptor nests using time bombs.
 Grant then reaches the park's dock and uses a radio to contact help.
 Grant then reaches a helipad and is rescued from the island.

 The game's ending consists of the player walking around a small stage filled with the game developers' names and an exit where the player can end the game.